hashicorp/packer/website/source/docs/builders/vmware.html.markdown

   `{{.Flavor}}.iso`.

 * `vm_name` (string) - This is the name of the VMX file for the new virtual machine, without the file extension.
-By default this is "packer".
+By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.

 * `vmdk_name` (string) - The filename of the virtual disk that'll be created, without the extension.
-This defaults to "packer".
+This is a This defaults to "packer".

 * `vmx_data` (object, string keys and string values) - Arbitrary key/values
   to enter into the virtual machine VMX file.
 This is for advanced users